alphadigitronix/ADS-ARDUINO-PROJECTS/README.md

 A collection of Arduino-based electronics projects developed and simulated using Tinkercad.

-These projects cover sensors, automation, safety systems, touch control, and basic embedded-system concepts.
+These projects cover sensor interfacing, automation, safety systems, actuator control, touch control, and basic embedded-system concepts.

+---

+## 👨‍💻 About

+This repository contains my hands-on Arduino and embedded-systems projects, focusing on sensor interfacing, automation, safety systems, actuator control, and practical electronics applications.

 ---